jordantseng/Email/README.md

 # react-emailbox

-Simple single web page application made with create-react-app to experiment with serveral approaches in different branches.
+Simple single web page application made with create-react-app to experiment with serveral approaches of state sharing in different branches.

-# Branches
+## Branches

 1. props (master)
 2. contextAPI